CommanderBuffin/introsde-2017-assignment-1/README.md

 **Parser method to Person from a "person" XML node**

-The following code is used to parse a person node to a Person object getting subnodes as values:
+The following code is used to parse a person node to a Person object getting subnodes as values

 ```Java
 private static Person NodeToPerson(Node n) throws ParseException {